SwineFeather/Nordics/the-world/towns/sogndalsfjorden.md

 The Fjordians brought with them a unique culture marked by their guttural language, **Fjorik**, as well as a diet of sweet berries, and rich oral traditions.
 Their settlement in the Norwegian fjords marks the end of their nomadic history and the beginning of a new chapter.

 According to legend, their arrival fulfills an ancient prophecy known as **"The Steindrøm"**—a vision of a rebirth in a cold land surrounded by mist and stone.
-Some claim seeing a mysterious **black eagle** found near the camp is tied to this prophecy, though its origin remains unknown.
+Some claim seeing a mysterious **black dwarf** near the camp that is tied to this prophecy, though its origin remains unknown.

 Today, **Sogndalsfjorden** stands as the spiritual and cultural foundation of the reborn Fjordian people.